In this document, we describe the application delivery lifecycle and the HashiCorp approach to modern application delivery.

 At HashiCorp we are focused on providing the tools that allow organizations to adopt the cloud and automate their infrastructure, with the end goal of accelerating application delivery.
 This means we have a wide span on concerns, including provisioning, securing, running, and connecting applications.
 Our approach applies a set of infrastructure management principles to the application delivery lifecycle delivered through a suite of products.

-Software is never finished, and instead evolves to add new features, fix bugs, and solve new problems.
+Software is never finished.
+Instead, it constantly evolves with the addition of new features, bug fixes, and new architectures.
 This means software delivery is a continuous lifecycle and not a one time event.
 We believe this lifecycle has seven steps which are necessary and sufficient for most organizations:

 Together these steps are both necessary and sufficient for delivering most applications.
-Depending on the organization additional steps may be required between these anchor points, but often times they can be integrated into these steps.
+Depending on the organization, additional steps may be required between these anchor points, but often those additions can be integrated into these steps above.
 These steps are technology agnostic and reflect the workflow challenges in delivering an application, regardless of the underlying technology choices.

 The continuous evolution of software means application delivery is naturally modeled as a continuous process as well; the infrastructure that supports an application must continuously evolve to meet the changing requirements of the application.
 For teams building, managing, or supporting applications and infrastructure, we are tasked with two critical responsibilities:

 While managing complexity and risk are the guiding principles of infrastructure management, there are a number of techniques we can apply to achieve them:

 The application delivery lifecycle and principles of infrastructure management are fundamental and apply to any technology.
 However, there are several properties of the cloud that affect the tools and techniques we use: